 Coursework Residency Requirement and Research Credit

 All scholars in the graduate program are required to maintain a full course load consisting of at least 9 units during the fall, spring and summer semesters.
-Scholars should carefully review the Research section of the handbook to understand how to pair required coursework with research credit to fulfill this minimum.
+In most semesters, scholars will need to enroll in CHEM 599R (Pre-Candidacy) or CHEM 799R (Post-Candidacy) to properly reflect their research effort.
+Scholars should refer to the table below to determine the appropriate research credit to reflect their effort in a given semester.

 Share Your Thoughts

 If you would like to provide feedback on this handbook entry, we invite you to submit this form.